MarkSoluiman/SecPlus/Chapter 2/Part5/Hardening Techniques 2.5.md

 Always monitor the system and secure it with anti-virus/anti-malware.

-## Endpoint Detection and Response (EDR) 2.5
+## Endpoint Detection and Response (EDR)
 They detect a threat by signatures of malware stored in their DB.
 They also perform behavioral analysis using machine learning and process monitoring to identify new suspicious processes that can appear.

-EDRs can also preform root cause analysis to identify how the malware entered the system.
+EDRs can also perform root cause analysis to identify how the malware entered the system.

 EDRs can finally make a decision by isolating the system, quarantine the threat, rollback to a previous config.